DominikHrdonka/Horror_text_game/README.md

 # so that you start in the dark room with the appropiate
 # options.
 # - add method to picking up the doll and the key
-# - add new class Inventory? and add key to it
+# - add new class Inventory? and add key to it - probably the same way we did with location in Game class? using dictionary
 # - allow opening the door only with the key!!!!
 #
 # This text-game is supposed to demonstrate my skills in OOP.